learn-co-curriculum/react-hooks-redux-reducers-lab/README.md

 ## Instructions

+For this lab, you won't be able to run any code in the browser.
+Just run `learn test` to check your code as you go!

 1. In `managePresents.js`, write a function called `managePresents()` that takes in the previous state and an action as its argument.
 Set an default value for the state argument - an object with a key, `numberOfPresents`, assigned to